Article March 30, 2026

 What are the 4 best exercises to improve your rap delivery?

-How do you master flow emphasis?
+How do you shift flow emphasis between drum hits?

 Your flow emphasis dictates the “bounce” of your flow.
 You change the emphasis by hitting specific syllables harder and slightly louder than the surrounding words.
+When you write the verse, Rhyme Highlighting color-codes the rhyme words you’re about to punch so you can see your emphasis targets before you record.

 The Delivery Emphasis Map